-SENSOR PANEL FEATURES
+SIDE PANEL FEATURES

-The sensor panel of the incubator is where the pulse oximeter sensor, oxygen monitor sensor, and temperature probe connect.
-It is located to the right of the Front Panel Display on the front of the incubator.
+The side panel of the incubator is where the pulse oximeter sensor, oxygen monitor sensor, and temperature probe connect.
 Figure 2 - 3 shows a drawing of the sensor panel and highlights important features.
 A description of each of the features follows.